NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cautious Word.md

 * * *

 You let your words defend you, just as your allies in the Vellumis Scholars defend through knowledge.
-You immediately cast _shield_ and gain its bonus to AC even though you normally couldn't cast it, and you become [[Conditions/Slowed|Slowed 1]] for 1 round.
+You immediately cast _shield_ and gain its bonus to AC even though you normally couldn't cast it, and you become [[Slowed|Slowed 1]] for 1 round.

 *Source: Pathfinder Claws of the Tyrant*
 *ORC*